rakmate9812/codewars/README.md

 # codewars

 My Codewars KATA challenges

-I can browse them all in a single JS file when I would like to revisit some of the solutions
+I can browse them all in a single JS, C# file when I would like to revisit some of the solutions